This Baubax 2.0 review will teach you everything you need to know to determine if this is the perfect travel jacket for you.

 Interior phone pocket

-On the inner left side is another zipped pocket that’s the perfect size for a phone.
+On the inner left side, the BauBax has another zipped pocket that’s the perfect size for a phone.
 I use a plus size iPhone that fits perfectly.

 There’s also a zipper pocket on the outer left side.
 It’s on the other side of the phone pocket.